Robotics, Artificial Intelligence, and Autonomous Robots

 UAT Student and Robotics Professor Prater in the Engineering Lab.

 Taking the leap to enter the field of robotics takes curiosity, initiative, and passion.

 Coddington said the type of person usually drawn to the field of robotics is a detail-oriented problem solver who is good at design and iteration and likes to tinker.
 If you think about it, every robot needs to be programmed, and every robot needs someone to maintain, care, iterate, build and design them.

 “The sky isn’t even the limit.
 We use robots to fix our satellites and explore the deep sea.
 Robots are becoming more pervasive in our lives.
-We’re going to see more and more robots all the time."
+We’re going to see more and more robots all the time", says Coddington.

-UAT offers online and in-person Robotics and Embedded Systems degree classes that teach you real-world skills needed for a position in the robotics field from day one.
+UAT offers distinguished courses in the Robotics and Embedded Systems degree program that teach you real-world skills needed for a position in the robotics field.
+And, you get to start innovating from day one.
 Students need little to no knowledge in robotics to start their education and will gain hands-on exposure to the latest technologies used in the current job market.